SpontanCombust/witcherscript-ide/docs/user-manual/editor.md

 ### `witcherscript-ide.languageServer.enable`
 Enable the language server.
 True by default.
 You can disable this if you only want syntax highlighting.
 Change requires extension reload.

+### `witcherscript-ide.languageServer.syntaxAnalysis`
+Enable syntax analysis in the language server.
+True by default.
+This may require window reload if there are unresolved syntax analysis related diagnostics present.

 ### `witcherscript-ide.debug.enableDebugFeatures`
 Enables debug features used for development.
 False by default.
 Change requires extension reload.